SoftwareAG/webmethods-integration-examples/dockerbuilder-integrationserver/README.md

 * Docker Engine 17.05 or newer with support for [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/)
 * Access to Empower with the right to download software
-* A valid license file for Microservice Runtime
+* A valid license file for Integrationserver
 ## Preparation

 ### Get dockerbuilder